- Clinical science

 - Pathogen: Entamoeba histolytica, a protozoan

-- Amebic cysts are excreted in stool → contaminate drinking water or food
+- Amebic cysts are excreted in stool and can contaminate drinking water or food

 - Transmission may also occur through sexual contact.